Laura Franklin examines the options and benefits of coaching certification

 Which coaching certification is best?

 The Association for Coaching (AC), the European Mentoring and Coaching Council (EMCC) and the International Coaching Federation (ICF) all offer professional coaching accreditation.
 Our co-founder Sir John Whitmore was instrumental in the early stages of creation of the EMCC and ICF and a proud AC Global Ambassador.
-There are some helpful charts to compare AC, EMCC and ICF certification requirements for different certification levels.

 Our coach training is recognized by all three bodies.
 Our Coach Certification Pathway is aligned with ICF certification because the ICF is the world’s largest organization of professionally trained coaches.
 It is an independent body, awarding globally recognized coaching credentials and accrediting coaching training programmes.

 “Thanks to the entire Performance Consultants team for walking the path with me to allow me to gain this certification.
 It is not about the piece of paper but the rigor of the process, and the learning achieved has been invaluable.”John Collingwood, ACC (Associate Certified Coach) and Senior Director, Global Talent Identification & Development, Tupperware Brands Corporation

 What does ICF certification involve?

 Here are some of the most common queries I get asked about the coaching certification requirements for Associate Certified Coach (ACC), the first level of ICF certification.
 My answers relate to the ACC ACSTH Path and ACC Portfolio Path.

 60 hours of Coach Training